See how a few simple tweaks could turn your bedroom into an oasis of restful sleep and sweet dreams.

 - Week 3: Start turning the TV off 60 minutes before bed and introduce a white noise machine if needed.

-- Week 4: Assess mattress/bedding/pillows, and consider removing the TV and other electronics from your bedroom.
+- Week 4: Upgrade to the best mattress, bedding, and pillows; and consider removing the TV and other electronics from your bedroom.

 We all have different tolerances and preferences, so listen to your body and note what feels best for you.
 You may not need to make every change suggested by sleep hygiene experts, rather the key takeaways are to make rest a priority in your routine and to establish a bedroom that caters to sleep above all else.